amitfin/retry/README.md

   entity_id: light.kitchen
 ```

-The `service` parameter (inside the `data` section) supports templates.
-It's possible to add any other data parameters needed by the inner service call.
+It's possible to add additional parameters to the `data` section.
+The extra parameters will be passed to the inner service call.

 The inner service call will get called again if one of the following happens:

-1. The inner service call raised an exception.
+1. The inner service call raises an exception.
 2. The target entity is unavailable.
 Note that this is important since HA silently skips unavailable entities ([here](https://github.com/home-assistant/core/blob/580b20b0a83c561986e7571b83df4a4bcb158392/homeassistant/helpers/service.py#L763)).

+#### `service` parameter

+The `service` parameter is the only _mandatory_ parameter.
+It contains the name of the inner service.
+It supports templates.

+#### `retries` parameter

 By default there are 7 retries.
-It can be changed by passing the optional parameter `retries`:
+It can be changed by passing the _optional_ parameter `retries`:

 ```
 service: retry.call